Carnival season is in full swing, and if you're contemplating indulging in a king cake this year, this guide is for you.

 In America, Louisiana-style king cakes are a more popular style.
 They are constructed from a buttery brioche-style dough that’s twisted into an oval shape and decorated with icing and colored sugars.
 Most sport stripes of green, gold and purple – the traditional colors of Mardi Gras, which signify the blessings of faith, power and justice.
 Most cakes are flavored with cinnamon, and some are filled with fruit or cream fillings.
 The cakes also traditionally included a plastic or porcelain baby baked inside (these days, some bakeries choose to include them alongside the cake to avoid any potential choking hazard).

 In New Orleans, the cakes are sold widely, and favorite cakes can be procured from bakeries like Joe Gambino's and Haydel's Bakery.
 In Milwaukee, however, they’re a bit more difficult to find – but not impossible.
 In fact, a number of bakeries in the area offer their own Wisconsin twists on the Big Easy staple.

 We've done the research for you and assembled this list of places where you can find (and pre-order) the cakes.

 Looking to add a few paczki to the mix?
 Here's your guide to finding those scrumptious treats as well.

 7328 W. Greenfield Ave., (414) 482-1288

 King cakes at Aggie’s are made with a tender sweet dough with a choice of three fillings: cinnamon, cream cheese or a combination of both.
-They are priced $14.95 to $49.95, depending on size, with the smallest cakes feeding 5-8 and the largest accommodating up to 50.
-The cakes will be available beginning the first week in February and leading up to Fat Tuesday (March 5).
+They are priced $18.95 to $59.95, depending on size, with the smallest cakes feeding 5-8 and the largest accommodating up to 50.
+The cakes are currently available for pre-order online (48 hours notice requested), with pick-up in the days leading up to Fat Tuesday (Feb.
+22).

 317 N. 76th St., (414) 299-3180